-At the moment, I’m particularly on the look-out for funny, commercial and high-concept middle-grade series.
-I’d love to see strong hooks and rich worldbuilding, often with both humour and darkness.
+At the moment, I’m very much on the look-out for funny, commercial and high-concept middle-grade series.
+I’d love to see strong hooks and rich world-building, often with both humour and darkness.

 I’m also looking for bold, voice-driven and emotionally engaging non-fiction across both adults’ and children’s.